-The recent decline in the Labor Force Participation (LFP) rate has important implications for both national economic growth and individual well-being.
+The recent decline in the LFP rate has important implications for both national economic growth and individual well-being.
 By investigating the factors behind this decline, this project provides useful information regarding the effects of current policies.
 This project can inform us on what types of policies could potentially be used to raise the LFP rate.
+For instance, the expansion of Social Security disability insurance may have contributed to the decline in the LFP rate, as increasing numbers of workers report work-limiting disability.
+However, the LFP rate decline also seems to be associated with wage stagnation, in particular a rising wage penalty for unemployment spells, suggesting a mismatch between the skills required by firms and the skills provided by workers.